 10 Jan The High Cost Of Cheap Interior Paint

 Interior painting and the labor that applies it is a perfect example of just such an instance.
-Doing it “right” may cost a little more up front, but the savings and value far outweigh the cost.
+Doing it “right” may cost a little more upfront, but the savings and value far outweigh the cost.
 Here’s a little more detail on how:

 4. Failing to sand appropriately – sanding ensures the painted surface is free of debris and imperfections, giving the walls the smoothest appearance possible.
 You will not get this done with cheap or cost-based painting companies.